Slovenia as an EU Member State

 - Slovenia has eight members sitting in the European Parliament, who were elected in direct elections and represent the political interests of EU citizens.
 Slovenian Members of the European Parliament

 - The Prime Minister of the Republic of Slovenia, who represents Slovenia's political interests, is a member of the European Council.
-Its meetings are also attended by the Minister of Foreign Affairs and increasingly also by the State Secretary responsible for European Affairs or the Minister of Finance.
+Its meetings are also attended by the Minister of Foreign and European Affairs and increasingly also by the State Secretary responsible for European Affairs or the Minister of Finance.
 The participation of the State Secretary and the Minister of Finance depends on the content of the acts discussed.

 - The work of the Economic and Social Committee also involves the participation of seven Slovenian members representing the interests of employers, trade unions and various interest groups.